Catchment area details for the new schools can be found here.

-Naomi Meerwald has been chosen as the principal for the Ripley Valley State Primary College and Brendan Krueger has been selected for Ripley Valley State Secondary College.
+Naomi Meerwald has been appointed as the principal for the Ripley Valley State Primary College and Brendan Krueger has been selected for Ripley Valley State Secondary College.

 Ms Meerwald has more than nine years experience as a Principal, most recently as the acting principal at Woodlinks State School in Collingwood Park.
 She has also previously been the principal of Ipswich East State School.